-The 2017-2018 Public Service Scholars will be selected based on their commitment to public service, involvement in student organizations, pro bono service, financial need, and academic credentials.
-Each student selected as a Scholar is expected to work closely with the Justice Center during the 2017-2018 academic year (approximately 8-10 hours per month).
+The 2018-2019 Public Service Scholars will be selected based on their commitment to public service, involvement in student organizations, pro bono service, and academic credentials.
+Each student selected as a Scholar is expected to work closely with the Justice Center during the 2018-2019 academic year (approximately 8-10 hours per month).
 The Scholars serve on the Justice Center Student Advisory Board, which meets regularly to advise the Center about programming, speakers, student awards, and outreach to student organizations.
-The Scholars attend and assist with events and conferences sponsored by the Center, publicize Center events and initiatives, serve as mentors to students and Center liaisons to student organizations, and are encouraged to initiate programs and projects.
+The Scholars attend and assist with events sponsored by the Center, publicize Center events and initiatives, serve as informal mentors to other students and Center liaisons to student organizations, and are encouraged to suggest programs and projects.

 Scholars are required to sign an agreement before funds are disbursed.
 Each Scholar agrees to attend Student Advisory Board meetings and Justice Center events; to sign and fulfill the pro bono pledge and participate in pro bono activities; to suggest and help plan Justice Center programs; and to identify and help execute other initiatives that promote the culture of service at the law school.
 The Student Advisory Board meets 4-5 times each semester, often at 8 am.
 Attendance is mandatory.